 York has many lovely, unique places to eat and drink and is a popular destination on weekends.
 Many bars such as The Biltmore, Bora Bora, Evil Eye and The City Screen Bar are all worth checking out but a recent favourite is Judges Lodgings.
 I have no idea why I’ve not come across this place until earlier this year.
 In a restored Georgian Townhouse, Judges Lodgings is like nowhere I have seen before.
 It’s pretty easy to get lost as there are many rooms upstairs and downstairs in the cellar bar.
 On previous occasions, we have sat outside on a lovely rooftop area snuggled up in blankets.

-We decided to stay for food with Alex opting for soup and I went for a Chicken Burger which I had been desperate to try.
+We decided to stay for food, I went for a Chicken Burger which I had been desperate to try.
 The food was amazing and although slightly pricey, it was well worth the visit to be in such a fantastic setting.

 Check out York’s top 17 Hotels with Quintessential English Charm by HotelsCombined to complete your York adventure.
 I would thoroughly recommend a trip to York if you haven’t been before, there is plenty to do and so many beautiful sights to see.
 Have you been to York before?